Research and Scholarship

 RESEARCH WITH COMMUNITIES

 The Center commits to developing and promoting reciprocal and sovereignty-affirming relationships and partnerships with Native American and Indigenous communities.
 This includes the local urban Native community in Chicago and surrounding areas as well as partnerships with Native American serving organizations such as the Chicagoland American Indian Community Collaborative (CAICC).
-We also have parternships with Tribal Nations in the Midwest throughout Wisconsin, Minnesota, and Michigan.
-Furthermore, CNAIR works to build reciprocal and sovereignty-affirming relationships with Tribal Nations and Indigenous communitties across Turtle Island and globally.
+We also have partnerships with Tribal Nations in the Midwest throughout Wisconsin, Minnesota, and Michigan.
+Furthermore, CNAIR works to build reciprocal and sovereignty-affirming relationships with Tribal Nations and Indigenous communities across Turtle Island and globally.

 CNAIR RESEARCH FELLOWSHIPS